-Features Description Purpose to assist in motivating, retaining and rewarding key employees.
-The LTI its' efforts with the interests of shareholders by providing participants s.
+Features Description Purpose The Group established the LTI plan to assist in motivating, retaining and rewarding key employees.
+The LTI plan is designed to align participants' efforts with the interests of shareholders by providing participants with exposure to the Group's shares.
 Issue of performance rights Performance rights were issued to each participant in May 2019, in proportion to their level of participation in the LTI, as determined by the Remuneration Committee and the Board.
 The number of performance rights issued to the KMP is disclosed below under KMP equity holdings.
 Performance hurdles are assessed conversion and vesting based on achievement of performance hurdles. cumulatively as described below.
 Performance rights are allocated and ee-year performance period in November 2021.
-Allocation The allocation of performance righ the Board, for the 2019 to 2021 Stra ts to senior executives, as set by the Remuneration Committee and ategic Plan period was as follows: CEO 40 per cent COO 22 per cent CFO 11 per cent The remaining 27 per cent of perfor considered KMP. rmance rights issued were allocated to seven other executives not Performance eligibility > A minimum return on equity (RO E) of 16 per cent must be achieved; and Satisfactory performance by an executive against their job accountabilities as assessed in the annual performance review process described in the STI section above.
-Vesting Relative TSR (50 per cent) nts converting to shares is as follows: 50th percentile Nil 50th-75th percentile Pro-rata nil-100 per cent 75th percentile 100 per cent vesting · The TSR performance is measured on a cumulative basis over the three-year LTI plan.
+Allocation The allocation of performance righthe Board, for the 2019 to 2021 Str. > CEO 40 per cent nts to senior executives, as set by the Remuneration Committee and ategic Plan period was as follows: COO 22 per cent CFO 11 per cent The remaining 27 per cent of perfoconsidered KMP. rmance rights issued were allocated to seven other executives not Performance eligibility > A minimum return on equity (RC E) of 16 per cent must be achieved; and r enormance engionity Satisfactory performance by an executive against their job accountabilities as assessed in the annual performance review process described in the STI section above.
+Vesting Relative TSR (50 per cent) Ü The proportion of performance rig hts converting to shares is as follows: 50th percentile Nil 50th-75th percentile Pro-rata nil-100 per cent 75th percentile 100 per cent vesting The TSR performance is measured on a cumulative basis over the three-year LTI plan.
 The TSR for the performance period is calculated using the volume weighted average price (VWAP) during the testing period, in order to mitigate the impact of short-term price gyrations on the TSR calculation.
 The performance period is the three-year Strategic Planning cycle from 2019 to 2021.
 The testing period is the 90 days to 31 October 2021.
 The TSR is compared to the TSR of the peer group for the purposes of determining the Group's ranking.
 The peer group is comprised of the ASX 200 (excluding materials and energy shares).
-NPAT CAGR (50 per cent) The proportion of awards vesting is s as follows: 8 per cent CAGR 40 per cent >8 per cent ≤ 11 per cent CAGR Pro-rata 40 per cent-100 per cent >11 per cent CAGR 100 per cent vesting The NPAT CAGR performance condition will be tested in November 2021, following the conclusion of the three-year Strategic Plan period.
-The benefit of assessing earnings o three-year period from 2019 to 202 n a CAGR basis is that it represents sustained earnings growth over a 1.
-Dividends An LTI participant has no entitleme into shares. nt to dividends until the performance rights have been converted
+NPAT CAGR (50 per cent) The proportion of awards vesting i s as follows: 8 per cent CAGR 40 per cent >8 per cent ≤ 11 per cent CAGR Pro-rata 40 per cent-100 per cent >11 per cent CAGR 100 per cent vesting The NPAT CAGR performance condition will be tested in November 2021, following the conclusion of the three-year Strategic Plan period.
+The benefit of assessing earnings on a CAGR basis is that it represents sustained earnings growth over a three-year period from 2019 to 2021.
+Dividends An LTI participant has no entitlement to dividends until the performance rights have been converted into shares.